scipy/scipy/doc/source/tutorial/stats.rst

 This brings us to the topic of the next subsection.

-Shifting and Scaling
+Shifting and scaling
 ^^^^^^^^^^^^^^^^^^^^

-All continuous distributions take ``loc`` and ``scale`` as keyword parameters to adjust the location and scale of the distribution, e.g. for the standard normal distribution the location is the mean and the scale is the standard deviation.
+All continuous distributions take ``loc`` and ``scale`` as keyword parameters to adjust the location and scale of the distribution, e.g., for the standard normal distribution, the location is the mean and the scale is the standard deviation.

     >>> norm.stats(loc=3, scale=4, moments="mv")
     (array(3.0), array(16.0))

-In many cases the standardized distribution for a random variable ``X`` is obtained through the transformation ``(X - loc) / scale``.
+In many cases, the standardized distribution for a random variable ``X`` is obtained through the transformation ``(X - loc) / scale``.
 The default values are ``loc = 0`` and ``scale = 1``.

 Smart use of ``loc`` and ``scale`` can help modify the standard